Why going to school is important

 It can be normal for children to go through a stage where they refuse to go to school.

-It’s important to find out why they don’t want to go to school.
+If you think your child is experiencing school refusal, it is important to find out why they don’t want to go to school.
 Speak to them about what’s happening.
 Then work with them and the school to find solutions.
-You can speak to your child’s year coordinator, school counsellor or principal.
+You can speak to your child’s classroom teacher, year level coordinator, wellbeing leader or principal in relation to accessing mental health support for your child if they are experiencing school refusal.

 Students with a disability